vlang/v/vlib/x/vweb/sessions/README.md

 1. The `MemoryStore[T]` stores session data in memory only using the `map` datatype.
 2. The `DBStore[T]` stores session data in a database by encoding the session data to JSON.
+It will create the table `DBStoreSessions` in your database where the session data will be stored.

 It is possible to create your own session store, see [custom stores](#custom-stores).